 As with many of life's problems, early intervention is often better.
 A person who receives appropriate help sooner, rather than later, may be less likely to experience more severe symptoms or cause harm to self or others.

-If you are unsure what do to, contact one of the resources provided to assist you on the Campus and Community Resources page.
+If you are unsure what do to, contact one of the resources provided to assist you on the Campus and Community Resources page (under construction).
 By knowing the Warning Signs, and the resources that are available, you will be able to better identify and respond to a situation.

 How to respond in an emergency/crisis